Spring Light by Ms. Qiong 2021

 Her teas are made with faith and conviction, yielding a tea that is simple, clean, and soft with an unwavering stamina.

 In the spring season, she harvests during the daytime and crafts the tea at night.
 It is extremely labour intensive, but it is the only way she wants to make her tea.
 Since she tends to the tea garden all by herself, she is only able to produce a very limited amount of tea each year.

 The tea plants of Spring Light are Fuyun No. 7, a cultivar that was developed in the 1960’s by the Tea Research Institute of Fujian Academy of Agriculture.
 It is a hybrid of the Fuding Dabai varietal and Yunnan Daye varietal.
 The picking standard is one-bud-two-leaves.
 These semi-wild leaves are large and rustic, full of vitality.
 Some have insect-bitten holes, but nevertheless, some of the most beautiful tea leaves we have seen.

 The leaves are withered naturally on bamboo trays for 72 hours in a well ventilated room indoors.
 Then, depending on the degree of dryness, the tea leaves are either dried naturally or baked at a low temperature.

 The resulting tea is simply remarkable.
 Once steeped in water, the leaves turn emerald green and the stems turn a rich brown, bursting with energy.
 The clarity of the tea is such that the sweetness is so clear and distinct that it's hard to believe it's just from the infusion of tea leaves.

 The mouthfeel is exceptionally silky and round.
 It has delicate and elegant floral aromatics.
-On the palate, it has notes of peach blossoms, almonds, and oat milk.
-It is creamy and sweet, with umami and depth.
-The whole journey of this tea lasts 15 infusions or more.
+On the palate, it has notes of green apples, apple candy and muscat grapes.